LogoLogo

 The following articles how to get started quickly with Medable using Swift 3 and Xcode 8.

 This tutorial shows one way to quickly get started using a new or existing Swift iOS project.
 Before you begin, you should have generated an API key.
-If not, do this first.
+If not, .

 Enter your project details.
 For this tutorial, we'll call the app "NewHealthCo"